Forest Grove branch: Light rail

 Discussion of what became the Westside extension of the MAX Blue Line began in 1979, and light rail was chosen as the preferred mode in 1983.
 As late as 1994, all light rail alternatives assumed that the line from Beaverton to Hillsboro would follow the Forest Grove branch's right-of-way, then still in use, as far as Orenco.
 From Orenco, it would use the abandoned right-of-way to Hillsboro.
 This routing would require an at-grade crossing of the Forest Grove branch near the present location of Quatama station.

 In June 1994, TriMet reached an agreement with the Burlington Northern, Southern Pacific, and Union Pacific Railroad that made these arrangements unnecessary.
 The Burlington Northern would abandon its line from Beaverton to Orenco and reach the remaining part of the Forest Grove via trackage rights over the Southern Pacific and Union Pacific.
 The entire routing of Burlington Northern trains in the Portland would change, with BN trains using the Union Pacific's Steel Bridge to cross the Willamette River in downtown Portland.
 The new light rail line opened on September 12, 1998.

 Portland and Western

 In 1987–1988 the Burlington Northern attempted to divest itself of 288 mi of branchline track in Oregon, including the Forest Grove branch.
 The effort stalled after legal opposition.
 The BNSF Railway, successor to the Burlington Northern, sold the remainder of the Forest Grove to the Portland and Western Railroad in 1997.
 The Portland and Western, a shortline railroad founded in 1995, had already leased a number of Southern Pacific lines in the area, including the parallel Tillamook line.
 Under the Portland and Western the line is known as the Forest Grove District.

 In 2010, the line handled one freight movement per week.
 A study by the Oregon Department of Transportation stated that it was in "poor condition."
 The last freight movement occurred in 2015, and the Portland and Western filed to abandon in 2023.
+The right-of-way between Hillsboro and Forest Grove will be converted to the Council Creek Regional Trail.